This website was created to help home owners with projects they can complete successfully, save money and be proud of!

-Snowblower Frame DIY Welding Repair
+Hobby Welding Snowblower Frame Welding Repair

-In that article, I also pointed out one of the biggest benefits of hobby welding was being able to make welding repairs on my aging lawn and garden equipment.
-Well, guess what… that scenario reared its ugly head again.
+In my first article “Hobby Welding | Tips For Beginning Welders” I discussed reasons why someone should consider taking up welding as a hobby.
+It covered some of the equipment and tools you’d need and it offers helpful tips on how to get started.
+In that article, I also pointed out one of the biggest benefits for me to continue hobby welding was to be able to make welding repairs on my aging lawn and garden equipment.
+Guess what, that scenario rared it’s ugly head again.
 Let me tell you how my welder saved the day again.

 Cracked Snowblower Frame